branding board

-Branding your business and blog is one of the most talked-about topics on the internet, especially on Instagram, and it’s sometimes scary.
+Branding your business and blog is one of the most discussed topics on the internet, especially on Instagram, and it can be intimidating.

-How can you tell a blogger or small business owner to try to DIY their business and get their things together to brand their blog or business?
-When they cannot piece together the perfect colour and fonts for their brand and blog.
+Now, imagine telling a small business owner with no design experience to piece together the perfect colour and fonts for their brand and blog.

-Although, fonts, colours and logos is not the only thing that makes up business branding.
+Although choosing the right fonts, colours, and logos is important.
+However, they’re not the only thing that makes up business branding.

 Branding is the combination of the unique elements that make up a brand.